 Whether you are a freshman, alum, or anyone in between, you should consider applying for a fellowship.
 Fellowships can offer funds for travel, research, study, or all three!

-Franklin & Marshall College’s Office of Fellowships' goal is to assist students and alumni in applying for prestigious national fellowships and support and guide them through the application and interview process.
-Fellowships range from short-term summer courses to multi-year graduate programs throughout the world.
-Fellowships are listed here.
+Franklin & Marshall College’s Office of Fellowships' goal is to assist students and alumni in applying for prestigious national and international fellowships and support and guide them through the application and interview process.
+Fellowships can range from short-term summer courses to multi-year graduate programs throughout the world.

 If you are interested in applying to a fellowship, check out the following resources.

 To find a fellowship using the method below, think about your current class year, not the year you wish to receive a fellowship.
 For example, seniors searching for post-graduate opportunities should earch under "Seniors" not "Alumni."